Anheurystics/Wyatt/docs/TUTORIAL.md

 <div style="page-break-after: always;"></div>

 ## Part 2: Colored triangle
-We could simply change FinalColor to the desired color we want, but this would only allow us to produce flat colored triangles.
-If we want each vertex to have a different color, thus giving the triangle a gradient effect, we have to specify color as another attribute.
+One could simply change `FinalColor` to the desired color, but this would only produce flat colored triangles.
+To give each vertex a different color, giving the triangle a gradient effect, it has to be specified as another attribute.
 ```js
 func init() {
     triangle.pos += [1.0, -1.0, 0.0], [0.0, 1.0, 0.0], [-1.0, -1.0, 0.0];
     triangle.col += [1.0, 0.0, 0.0], [0.0, 1.0, 0.0], [0.0, 0.0, 1.0];
 }
 ```
 The three vertices will now be colored red, green, and blue.
-We then have to modify our shaders to make sure that the attribute data `col` will be used in determining the final fragment color.
+Modify the shaders such that the attribute data `col` will be used in determining the final fragment color.
 ```js
 vert basic(vec3 pos, vec3 col) {
     func main() {